rizvawn/linux-system-explorer/README.md

 ### Potential Enhancements (Optional)

-- 🔧 Add `--daemon` mode that quizzes you randomly throughout the day
+- 🔧 An enhancement could be adding a `--daemon` mode that quizzes the user randomly throughout the day.
 - 🔧 Track quiz scores over time (progress tracking)
 - 🔧 Generate visual tree diagrams of FHS structure
 - 🔧 Include comparisons with Windows/macOS file systems

 ### What NOT to Spend Time On

-- ❌ Complex TUI (curses/dialog) - stick with simple menus
+- ❌ Complex TUI (curses/dialog): The project intentionally uses simple menus.
-- ❌ Configuration files - this is a simple script
+- ❌ Configuration files: This project focuses on being a simple script.
-- ❌ Database for quiz questions - use hardcoded arrays
+- ❌ Database for quiz questions: Hardcoded arrays are used for simplicity.
-- ❌ Multi-language support - focus on functionality
+- ❌ Multi-language support: Functionality is prioritized over localization.

 ---